Event Handling¶

 Event handlers process domain events that are emitted from command handlers.
 These events represent something that happened in the domain and trigger side effects like sending notifications, updating read models, or triggering other workflows.

 When a command handler processes a request, it can emit domain events through the events property.
 These events are automatically collected and processed by event handlers registered in the system.
+Event handlers can in turn produce follow-up events via their own events property; these follow-ups are processed in the same pipeline (sequential BFS or parallel with semaphore), enabling multi-level event chains.

 | Aspect | Description |